 - Are you ready to become silent and use your INTUITION?

 You could memorise a quote and repeat it several times throughout the class.
-Maybe the quote could morph into yoga class theme?
+Maybe the quote could morph into a yoga class theme.

 Here are some to get quotes you could use for boat pose…